gohugoio/hugo/content/functions/format.md

 ### Cardinal Numbers and Ordinal Abbreviations

-Spelled-out cardinal numbers (e.g. "one", "two", and "three") and ordinal abbreviations (e.g. "1st", "2nd", and "3rd") are not currently supported:
+Spelled-out cardinal numbers (e.g. "one", "two", and "three") and ordinal abbreviations (i.e., with shorted suffixes like "1st", "2nd", and "3rd") are not currently supported:

 ```
 {{.Date.Format "Jan 2nd 2006"}}